johnalison/WorkingPhilosophy/Rationality.md

 - Good designers never start by trying to solve the problem given to them.
 They start by trying to understand what the real issues are.
 (The design of everyday things)

  - Stay committed to your decisions, but stay flexible in your approach.
 (Cultivate the art of flexibilty) (Awaken the giant)

+- To show reverence for the wise is itself a great good for him that reveres.
+(Epicurus)

+- In a joint philosophical investigation he who is defeated comes out ahead in so far as he has learned something new;
+  The wise man will be grateful for being corrected.
+  (Epicurus)